MengZhang0904/Data_Science_Projects/README.md

 # Data_Science_Projects
-This is a collections of projects with which I leveraged statistical and ML methods to solve academic and real-life problems
+This is a collection of projects with which I leveraged statistical and ML methods to solve academic and real-life problems